benlau/quickpromise/README.md

 Quick Promise - QML Promise Library
 ===

 The Promise object is widely used for deferred and asynchronous computation in Javascript Application.
 Quick Promise is an implementation of Promise object for QT/QML.
-It has followed the [Promises/A+](https://promisesaplus.com/) standard plus extra support for QML component.
+The API design is compliant with [Promises/A+](https://promisesaplus.com/).
+Users with experience of other compliant solution can get started easily.
+Moreover, it has provided extra support for QML likes property binding and signal.

+*Example:*

 ```
 import QtQuick 2.0